-You can visit the GP for free, but you'll usually need to make an appointment.
+You can get help from a GP for free, but you'll usually need to make an appointment.

 You should be able to book or change an appointment at your GP surgery: